 “Have you ever bleached floors before?”
 I asked (in my research on creating whitewashed Scandi floors, I had discovered designer Betsy Brown’s foolproof Recipe for creating white wood floors).

-I handed him a printout of the instructions, which called for a tedious process of bleaching the floors (twice), mixing a stain, finishing with three layers of water-based poly (contrary to oil-based polys, which turn amber over time).
-Then, he needed to lightly sand in between the first and second poly layer–oh, and factor in endless hours of drying time in between each layer.
+I handed him a printout of the instructions, which called for a tedious process of bleaching the floors (twice), mixing a stain, and finishing with three layers of water-based poly (oil-based polys can turn amber over time).
+He also needed to lightly sand in between the first and second poly layer–oh, and factor in endless hours of drying time in between each layer.

 Interested in how the project turned out?
 Read on.